apache/mina-site/source/mina-project/userguide/ch1-getting-started/ch1.2-why-mina.md

 navNextText: 1.3 - Features
 ---

-# Why MINA ?
+# Why MINA?

 Writing network applications are generally seen as a burden and perceived as low level development.
 It is an area which is not frequently studied or known by developers, either because it has been studied in school a long time ago and everything has been forgotten, or because the complexity of the network layer is frequently hidden by higher level layers, so you never get deep into it.

 Added to that (when it comes to asynchronous IO) an extra layer of complexity comes into play: time.

 The big difference between **BIO** (Blocking IO) and **NIO** (Non-Blocking IO) is that in **BIO**, you send a request, and you wait until you get the response.
-On the server side, it means one thread wil be associated with any incoming connection, so you won't have to deal with the complexity of multiplexing the connections.
+On the server side, it means one thread will be associated with any incoming connection, so you won't have to deal with the complexity of multiplexing the connections.
 In **NIO**, on the other hand, you have to deal with the  synchronous nature of a non-blocking system, which means that your application will be invoked when some events occur.
 In **NIO**, you don't call and wait for a result, you send a command and you are informed when the result is ready.

 ## The need of a framework